Manny Lawson: San Francisco 49ers

-The San Francisco 49ers selected Lawson in the 2006 NFL Draft with the intention that he could bring pressure off the edges as the 49ers defense transitioned from a 4-3 defense to a 3-4.
+The San Francisco 49ers selected Lawson in the first round of the 2006 NFL draft with the intention that he could bring pressure off the edges as the 49ers defense transitioned from a 4–3 defense to a 3–4.
 Although Lawson played defensive end in college, the 49ers felt that he had the athletic ability to change position to linebacker.
 Lawson impressed opposing teams with his athleticism and speed on the field.
 He showed that he could play linebacker at the next level consistently, making plays from sideline to sideline.
 He finished the year with 2.5 sacks, one interception, one blocked punt, and 2 fumble recoveries.

 Lawson was voted Week 2 Rookie of the Week for his performance against the St. Louis Rams by voters on the NFL website.
 In the game, he recorded three tackles, two sacks, and two quarterback pressures.

 In 2007, he started off the season well.
 He accrued 11 tackles in the first two contests, both tight victories, over Arizona and St.Louis.
 He had several good QB pressures but mainly was noted for his excellent coverage play, keeping both teams' tight ends fairly non-existent in the offense and letting the rest of the defense focus on stopping those teams' excellent wide receiver duos.
 Lawson tore his ACL during a practice preparing for a week 3 games against Pittsburgh, ending his season.